Leave of Absence

 Leave of Absence – Medical

-The Program Director may approve a leave of absence of up to two weeks for compelling medical issues that are temporarily impeding a student’s academic progress.
-The Professional Standards and Promotion Committee (PSPC) will be notified that the leave of absence has been granted.
-If the leave extends for more than two weeks, the student must make a leave request to the Professional Standards and Promotion Committee (PSPC).
+The Associate Program Director may approve a leave of absence of up to two weeks for compelling medical issues that are temporarily impeding a student’s academic progress.
+Examples include, but are not limited to, parental, surgery, or mental health conditions.
+The PSPC and relevant course directors will be notified that a leave of absence has been granted.
+If the leave extends for more than two weeks or if a subsequent leave of absence is requested in the same academic year, the student must make a leave request to the PSPC.
 This should include documentation from a treating practitioner, a proposed return date and an academic plan and schedule.
-Medical requests must be verified by a PA, NP, MD, DO, or a mental health provider.
-Verification from a close relative or domestic partner will not be accepted.
-This must be approved by the Professional Standards and Promotion Committee (PSPC).
-When a student wishes to return to registration after a medical leave of absence, he/she must submit a written request to the chair of the Professional Standards and Promotion Committee (PSPC).
-Students returning must present an updated academic plan and documentation that their medical situation has resolved or is being appropriately addressed, and that they are fit to resume their medical studies (e.g., health care provider letter and/or cognitive testing results).
+The request must be approved by the PSPC.
+Students returning must present an updated academic plan and documentation to the PSPC that their medical situation has resolved or is being appropriately addressed, and that they are fit to resume their medical studies (e.g., health care provider letter and/or cognitive testing results).

 Leave of Absence – Personal

-The Program Director may approve a leave of absence of up to two weeks for compelling personal issues that are temporarily impeding a student’s academic progress.
-The Professional Standards and Promotion Committee (PSPC) will be notified that the leave of absence has been granted.
-If the leave extends for more than two weeks, the student must submit a request for extension, which includes an academic plan and schedule, to the Professional Standards and Promotion Committee (PSPC) for approval.
-When a student wishes to return to registration after a personal leave of absence, he/she must present an updated academic plan and may be required to make an appearance before the Professional Standards and Promotion Committee (PSPC).
+The Associate Program Director may approve a leave of absence of up to two weeks for compelling personal issues that are temporarily impeding a student’s academic progress.
+Examples include, but are not limited to, care for an immediate family member or parental time for a birth, adoption, or fostering a child.
+The PSPC and relevant course directors will be notified that the leave of absence has been granted.
+If the leave extends for more than two weeks, the student must submit a request for extension, which includes an academic plan and schedule, to the PSPC for approval.
+Students returning must present an updated academic plan and documentation to the PSPC.